Guide to Maryland Legislative History Research

 Print version: The Library's Conference Room houses a complete collection of superseded code volumes and annual pocket part updates.
 To find earlier amendments of a statute, locate the superseded volume near the date of the amendment.
 Find the appropriate statute number by using the volume's table of contents or the current Tables volume.
 Review the amendment history as noted above.

-Online versions: LexisNexis offers an archive of annual editions, from 1991 to the present.
-The Maryland State Archives offers--for free--digitized copies of various historic code editions, up to and including the 1939 volumes.
+Online versions: Westlaw provides superseded volumes online starting in 2001.
+The Maryland State Archives website has free digitized copies of various historic code editions, up to and including the 1939 volumes.

 Step 3: Read the session law